 Equity investments in Chile by persons who are not Chilean residents have generally been subject to various exchange control regulations, which restrict the repatriation of the investments and earnings therefrom.
 In April 2001, the Central Bank eliminated the regulations that affected foreign investors, except that investors are still required to provide the Central Bank with information relating to equity investments and conduct such operations within Chile's Formal Exchange Market.
 The ADSs are subject to a contract, dated May 17, 1994, among the Depositary, us and the Central Bank (the "Foreign Investment Contract") that remains in full force and effect.
 The ADSs continue to be governed by the provisions of the Foreign Investment Contract subject to the regulations in existence prior to April 2001.
-The Foreign Investment Contract grants the Depositary and the holders of the ADSs access to the Formal Exchange Market, which permits the Depositary to remit dividends it receives from us to the holders of the ADSs.
+The Foreign Investment Contract grants the Depositary and the holders of the ADSs access to the Formal Exchange Market, which permits the Depositary to remit dividends it receives from us to the holders of the ADS.
 The Foreign Investment Contract also permits ADS holders to repatriate the proceeds from the sale of shares of our common stock withdrawn from the ADR facility, or that have been received free of payment as a consequence of spin offs, mergers, capital increases, wind ups, share dividends or preemptive rights transfers, enabling them to acquire the foreign currency necessary to repatriate earnings from such investments.
 Pursuant to Chilean law, the Foreign Investment Contract so this type may not be abrogated by future legislative changes or resolutions of the Advisory Council of the Central Bank.
-Holders of shares of our common stock, except for shares of our common stock withdrawn from the ADS after general by future legislative changes or resolutions of the Advisory Council of the Central Bank.
-Holders of shares of shares of our common stock, except for shares of our common stock withdrawn from the ADS facility or received in the manner described above, are not entitled to the benefits of the Foreign
+Holders of shares of our common stock, except for shares of our common stock withdrawn from the ADS facility or received free of payment as a consequence of the Advisory Council of the Central Bank.
+Holders of shares of our common stock and earnings therefored to the barded unilaterally by the Central Bank, and there are judicial precedents (although not binding with respect to future judicial decisions) indica